What is Cyber Essentials?

 Cyber Essentials is a UK government-backed certification scheme managed by the NCSC (National Cyber Security Centre).
 It defines five basic technical controls that, when properly implemented, protect organisations against the vast majority of common cyber attacks.

 The five controls are: firewalls, secure configuration, user access control, malware protection, and patch management.
-If those sound straightforward, that's the point — Cyber Essentials deliberately focuses on the basics, because most successful attacks exploit basic security failures rather than sophisticated vulnerabilities.
+If those sound straightforward, that's intentional — Cyber Essentials deliberately focuses on the basics, because most successful attacks exploit basic security failures rather than sophisticated vulnerabilities.

 Two levels of certification

 There are two tiers.
 Cyber Essentials is a self-assessment questionnaire, verified by an accredited certifying body.
-It costs around £300-400 for smaller organisations.
-Cyber Essentials Plus adds a hands-on technical verification by an assessor who actually tests your systems — it costs more (typically £1,500-3,000 depending on size) but carries more weight.
+The certification fee is set by IASME and varies by organisation size — between £320 and £600 + VAT depending on employee headcount.
+Cyber Essentials Plus adds a hands-on technical verification by an assessor who actually tests your systems — it costs more (typically £1,500–3,000 depending on size) but carries more weight.

 For most small businesses, the base Cyber Essentials certification is the right starting point.